trasba/registry-scripts/README.md

 Set registry key to allow chrome to use extensions and account syncronization

 ### OutlookMacroAllowWarn
-Set macro security von eg. Office365 (office16) to allow for signed, warn for non signed
+Set macro security of eg. Office365 (office16) to allow for signed, warn for non signed

 ### Note
 The batch scripts (.bat files) are identical they call regedit and use the file that has the same name as the bat file.